 On the one hand, they require emergency measures, innovations and methodological breakthroughs.
 On the other hand, optimization occurs in such a way that the pedagogical staff is reduced, and the burden of the remaining - bureaucratic and practical - increases.
 Salaries remain the same, which, in turn, leads to an increase in social tension.

 Educators are easy to understand.
-They are forced to teach different courses of students according to different standards (GEF-2, GEF-3, etc.), navigate in a new staffing grid, try to dock programs with the requirements of potential employers (often not very familiar with the pedagogical process in principle) - and Constantly prepare a lot of documents and plans.
+They are forced to teach different courses of students according to different standards (GEF-2, GEF-3, etc.), navigate in a new staffing grid, try to dock programs with the requirements of potential employers (often not very familiar with the pedagogical process in principle) - and constantly prepare a lot of documents and plans.
 According to these parameters, which are not always harmonized, higher education institutions undergo formalized inspections of the Rosobrnadzor, which increases the tension in the pedagogical collectives.
 As a result, GEF-4 is waiting at the same time with hope and with apprehension.

 To understand why this happened and why reform is needed, it is necessary to take into account the fate of the national higher school after the collapse of the USSR.
 Once upon a time, the famous Soviet higher education was strictly synchronized with all plans for the country's development, broken down into five years on the road map to a brighter future.
 This was the basis of his fundamental and deeply developed system, which, under the order, issued the necessary number of specialists, managers and researchers to the country.

-After the collapse of the Soviet Union, many of them could not meet market requirements, and the state could not provide them with an acceptable income, as a result, people massively switched to other professions - someone successfully, someone not.
-The lack of a clear state course instantly affected the education system itself: young people went to study for managers, economists and lawyers against the background of a sharp decline in the popularity of academic and industrial "classics."
+After the collapse of the USSR, many of them could not meet market requirements, and the state could not provide them with an acceptable income, as a result, people massively switched to other professions - someone successfully, someone not.
+The absence of a clear state course instantly affected the education system itself: young people went to study for managers, economists and lawyers against the background of a sharp decline in the popularity of academic and industrial "classics."
 Numerous commercial universities, producing armies of office workers of varying degrees of competence, were produced throughout the country.

 Post-Soviet state educational standards (GOS) of the first generation more or less formed only towards the end of the 90-ies.
 They were built on the requests of academic communities to at least keep a single educational space, but did not expect synchronization with the labor market: universities continued to offer popular but not demanded employers.